 Carl Jung described the “collective unconscious” as being the transpersonal unconscious.
 Self-actualization, as studied by Abraham H. Maslow , was a key element in the foundation of transpersonal psychology.
 Maslow incorporated creativity, altruism, peak events and experiences, and personal actions that existed outside of the ordinary personality as well as psychological trauma and personal growth.
 Transpersonal psychotherapy evolved over the years and was influenced by Charles T. Tart, Arthur J. Deikman, Ken Wilber, Stanislav Grof, Roger Walsh, and Frances Vaughan and has emerged to become a fully comprehensive discipline that addresses a broad range of human issues ranging from transcendent consciousness to normal and abnormal functioning and behavior patterns.

 Although it has yet to be fully recognized as a scientific field of study, transpersonal psychology encompasses and builds upon several fields of psychology and offers an alternative view of behavioral, humanistic and psychoanalytic psychology by offering that religious and mystical theories can be examined scientifically for the purpose of healing.
 It identifies and studies the various states of consciousness and asserts that each has multiple layers within that hold their own realities and systems.
 This theory asserts that people can move back and forth through the different stages of consciousness and can learn to reside permanently in one specific state.

 Transpersonal psychology is a spiritual depth psychology.
-Based on the principles of Jung, Rank, and Reich, this theory subscribes to the belief of a subconscious and super-conscious.
-It believes that human needs are driven by aggression and sex and propel a person toward a state of wholeness and connectedness to and with a divine source.
+Based on the principles of Jung, Rank, and Reich, among others, this theory subscribes to the belief of a subconscious and super-conscious.